Giselle Laronde

-Giselle Jeanne-Marie Laronde-West (born October 23, 1963) is a Trinidadian model, Stenographer and beauty queen who won Miss World 1986, representing Trinidad and Tobago.
-She became the second woman from that nation to win an international beauty pageant, after Janelle Commissiong Miss Universe 1977 and the only one to date, to win Miss World title.
+Giselle Jeanne-Marie Laronde-West (born October 23, 1963) is a Trinidadian model, stenographer and beauty queen who won Miss World 1986, representing Trinidad and Tobago.
+She became the second woman from that nation to win an international beauty pageant, after Janelle Commissiong (Miss Universe 1977), and the only one to date, to win the Miss World title.
 The pageant was held in London, UK at the Royal Albert Hall on November 13, 1986.

 Early life

 Giselle was born in Port-of-Spain, Trinidad.
 She grew up in several parts of Trinidad but spent most of her life in San Fernando where she moved to, with her family at the age of 10.
 One of four children, she attended St. Peter's school at Pointe-à-Pierre and St. Francois Girls High School.
 In her early 20s, while Giselle was working at a local credit union, many of her friends and family encouraged her to enter the Miss World contest because they said she looked the part and had the personality.
-Giselle believed herself to be good-looking, but did not believe herself to be exceptionally gorgeous.
+Giselle considered herself as good-looking, but not as exceptionally gorgeous.
 She also considered herself a "tom-boy"; "never glamorous, never ever a girly-girl or getting her nails and hair done..."
-Family therefore had to prod, they encourage her to attend the Miss World auditions held in the nation's capital, Port-of-Spain, which was the last day to be eligible for the contest.
-When she did win the Miss World title she was surprised, more like shocked, she was full of pride and excitement and had little fear of what winning would mean for her life.
-Laronde thought the most important factors that led her to winning were a combination of self-assurance, confidence, beauty, personality, intellect, grace, and presence.
+Following her family's prodding, she attended the Miss World auditions held in the nation's capital, Port-of-Spain, on what was the last day to be eligible for the contest.
+Laronde thought that the factors that led her to victory included a combination of self-assurance, beauty, personality, and grace.
 Giselle was told by one of the judges that she looked at ease on the stage and flowed when she walked.